zenobio93/seat-docs/docs/guides/installation/manual_installation/ubuntu.md

 ```

 ### Redis

-SeAT makes use of [Redis](http://redis.io/) as a cache and message broker for the Queue backend.
+SeAT makes use of [Redis](http://redis.io/) as a cache and message broker for the Queue back end.
 Installing it is really easy.
 Do it with:

 ```bash
 apt-get install redis-server
 ```

 ### SeAT Download

 Here we go, all requirements are now met.
 We will start installing SeAT.
 Start with `git` and `composer` which will handle our php package dependencies and download SeAT from our repositories.

 ```bash
 apt-get install git